 In a 1982 interview with People Magazine, Paolo explained, “I wanted to expand, to bring in other financial backers and make the business run on more modern lines.
 But the Guccis have medieval concepts of business.
 So I became the black sheep.”

-Paolo would seek his revenge by exposing Aldo’s tax issues that saw him eventually serve a year in federal prison for tax evasion.
-When Rodolfo died in 1983, his 50% stake was passed on to his son Maurizio, who sought to team up with his cousin Paolo to take control of the company.
+Paolo would seek his revenge by exposing Aldo’s tax evasion, for which Aldo served time in federal prison.
+When Rodolfo died in 1983, his 50% stake went to his son Maurizio, who teamed up with Paolo to take control of the company.
 This arrangement, however, didn’t last long.
-Soon the cousins turned on one another and when Maurizio found himself in trouble with the authorities over tax troubles, he had to flee to Switzerland until he could sort out his problems.
+Soon, the cousins turned on one another and when Maurizio found himself in trouble with the authorities over tax troubles, he was forced to flee to Switzerland.
 Once again, Paulo was responsible for tipping off the authorities.

 Be Careful What You Wish For

-In the end, both cousins got what they wanted, with disastrous results.
-Paolo eventually launched his own fashion line which quickly crashed and burned.
-Maurizio ran the Gucci empire in his tenure at the helm through the late 80s and early 90s but by the end of 1991, he had run the company into the ground as well.
-At that point, Gucci had a negative net worth of $17.3 million.
+In the end, both cousins got what they wanted but with disastrous results.
+Paolo eventually launched his own fashion line, which was enormously unsuccessful.
+Maurizio almost destroyed the Gucci empire in his tenure at the helm through the late 80s and early 90s.
+By 1991, Gucci had a negative net worth of $17.3 million.
 With more than $40 million in personal debt, Mauricio was finally forced out of the company by Investcorp, the company that now owns the majority stake in Gucci and was able to restore the brand to its former glory.
-The ending wasn’t happy for Maurizio: In 1995, he was tragically gunned down in a mafia hit in Milan, a crime for which his ex-wife was tried and sentenced 29 years.
+Maurizio came to an especially unhappy ending: In 1995, he was tragically gunned down in a mafia hit in Milan, a crime for which his ex-wife was tried and sentenced to 29 years.